Having trouble finding toilet paper and paper towels? Anxious about finding enough diapers or baby wipes?

 Lots of people are considering cloth diapers now that disposable diapers are sometimes hard to find.
 One cloth diaper can replace more than 250 disposable diapers.
 That’s a lot fewer trips to the grocery store and a lot less trash in the landfill.
 Did you know disposable diapers take up to 500 years to biodegrade, compared to 6 months for cloth?

-Depending on which cloth diapering system you use, you can pay as little as $100-$150 for 12-20 prefold diapers or economy pocket diapers, enough to diaper your baby for two days.
-Then just throw on a load of laundry when you get low, so no more emergency trips to the store.
-Plus cloth diapers are just so much cuter than disposables!
+Depending on which cloth diapering system you use, you can pay as little as $100-$150 for 12-20 prefold diapers or economy pocket diapers, enough to diaper your baby for two days before you need to wash.
+Just throw on a load of laundry when you get low.
+No more emergency trips to the store, plus cloth diapers are just so much cuter than disposables!

 Read more: Top 4 Reasons Moms Choose Cloth Diapers